joysofcode/svelte-deck/README.md

-# Make Beautiful Presentations With Svelte
+# Create Beautiful Presentations With Svelte

-Learn how to make beautiful looking presentations with Svelte using the HTML presentation framework Reveal.js and Tailwind CSS.
+Learn how to create beautiful presentations with Svelte using the HTML presentation framework Reveal.js and Tailwind CSS.

 ## Post